matn7/Google-Platform-Notes/flashcard/SystemDesign.md

 218) What is the most correct statement regarding an API Gateway?
 Answer: An API Gateway routes user requests to different microservices based on the request's API.

-219) Please select the features that an API Gateway typically provides.
+219) Please select the features that an API Gateway typically provides?
 Answer: Rate Limiting, Protocol Translation, Monitoring, Authorization.

 220) What are the benefits of making an application stateless?
+Answer:
-Answer: a) Lower memory footprint of the application. b) We can easily scale our system horizontally by running a group of identical application instances behind a load balancer. c) Seamless integration and implementation with HTTP protocol.
+a) Lower memory footprint of the application.
+b) We can easily scale our system horizontally by running a group of identical application instances behind a load balancer.
+c) Seamless integration and implementation with HTTP protocol.

 221) What is the main purpose of a CDN?
 Answer: To speed up the delivery of static content to end-users